basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 Especially in the beginning but even when you are more experienced you will run into requirements for recipes that you probably don't know how to craft.
 Luckily, the game also provides you with a __colonial assembly datapad__.
 You can use this to `lookup thing with datapad` and if the datapad knows about it it will tell you what tool to use to make it.

-Pro tip: use generic queries with the datapad and don't try to be overly specific.
+__Pro tip__: use generic queries with the datapad and don't try to be overly specific.
 For example, if you need _adaptive-phase fabric_ don't `lookup adaptive-phase fabric with datapad` but `lookup fabric with datapad` instead.
 Or even just `lookup fab with datapad`.
 Your chance of success will be much higher and with luck you will also find out about some other interesting stuff you can make.

 Besides regular crafting using the blueprints on a tool you can also `improvise` things if you have the __improvisation__ skill.
 There are two ways to improvise.
 You can just type `improvise` and you'll be presented with a menu of all the things in your inventory that can be used for improvisation.
 After selecting one of the items you get another menu of all the things you can craft with it.
 The second way to improvise is to `improvise something with tool`.
 A few of the crafting tools can be used for improvisation and you can `improvise with tool` to get a list of all the things you can improvise with said tool.